 It seems our modern folklore of AIDS, and COVID (and its consequent epidemic of loneliness) has yet to be invented and written.
 Will we remember our heroes, or our denialists?

-[EDIT: This blog was edited on 4 September 2024 to add and reinterpret material from its analysis of the “Flying Doctors” episode “Being Positive”.]
+[EDIT: This blog was edited on 4 September 2024 and again on 29 October 2024 to add and reinterpret material from its analysis of the “Flying Doctors” episode “Being Positive”.]

 William Bascom, 1954.
 “Four Functions of Folklore“, The Journal of American Folklore, Vol. 67, No. 266), October – December, pp. 333-349 (JSTOR).